sarah-antillia/Tiled-ImageMask-Dataset-BCNB/README.md

 </pre>

-For example, an sample image and mask files can be split into a lot of 512x512 tiles as shown below:<br>
+For example, an image and mask files can be split into a lot of 512x512 tiles as shown below:<br>
 <hr>
 <table>
 <tr>